Total Wipeout Vs Roundup

 3. Cover the weeds with the weed killer.
 If it rains within 3 hours of applying, you will need to repeat the treatment.

 To use Roundup, spray the weeds or grasses you want to kill until they are wet.
 When you are treating weeds in a flower garden, shield plants you don’t want to eradicate from the spray with cardboard or plastic.
-If a plant is accidentally sprayed, rinse it off with water right away.
-People and pets can enter the treated area after the spray dries but should avoid contact with the weed killer if possible.

 Our Observation